 - Socio-economic inclusion

-- Clearance operations and Mine victim assistance
+- Mine victim assistance

 With a focus on teenagers and children, Humanity & Inclusion improves the quality and accessibility of functional rehabilitation and meets the rehabilitation needs of people with disabilities and their families.
 At the local level, HI staff build the capacities of rehabilitation staff and conduct personalized support for beneficiaries.
 At the national level, Humanity & Inclusion promotes national policies to support rehabilitation.